 To attend all medical examinations or treatment sessions recommended by your health care provider.

-Depending on the nature of your injury, to talk to your health care providers.
+To follow the recommendations of your health care providers.
 This will provide clear guidelines about activities you can do at work and/or at home, as well as activities you should avoid to aid your recovery and return-to-work timeline.

 To share this information with your employer and discuss ways you might change your duties or adjust your schedule to be able to continue working.